Randomness as Reference: Benchmark Metric for Optimization in Engineering: Benchmark results for a selection of engineering problems

 \subsection{Flow fitting problem example}

 The flow fitting (FF) problems use CFD simulations to reconstruct sea-surface velocity fields from sparse buoy measurements by optimizing boundary conditions of a partial differential equation.
-Boundary pressures and tangential velocities are parameterized with cubic splines, making the optimization problem continuous and heterogeneous.
+Boundary pressures and tangential velocities are parameterized with cubic splines, producing a continuous optimization problem with heterogeneous variables.
 The objective function combines the average velocity mismatch between simulated and measured data with penalty terms enforcing simulation stability and physical consistency.

 The convergence behavior of selected optimization methods for the flow fitting problem \texttt{FF\_bay1\_10D}, shown in Figure~\ref{fig:FFexample}, demonstrates significant diversity in algorithmic performance.
 Since the FF problems rely on computationally intensive CFD simulations, the total number of evaluations was intentionally reduced to ensure feasible runtime; nevertheless, this reduction still proved sufficient for achieving accurate and representative results.
 In this test-case, the median convergence curve for NM exhibits considerable instability, which highlights potential shortcomings of using this metric for convergence control.
 CMAES, LSHADE, EFO, CRS, and to some extent GA, showed exceptional robustness, consistently achieving acceptable solutions in nearly every optimization run.
 Comparable performance was observed across other FF cases, though a few remained particularly challenging to solve.